munchj/sf-recent-changes-plugin/README.md

 ## Description

 This plugin helps developers and admins quickly identify what has changed in a Salesforce organization within a specified timeframe.
-It displays a summary table of modified (or created) metadata components and generates a `package.xml` file in an `output` directory, which can be used to retrieve the changes using `sf project retrieve`.
+It displays a summary table of modified (or created) metadata components and generates a `package.xml` file (defaulting to the current directory), which can be used to retrieve the changes using `sf project retrieve`.

 ## Installation